Artemis6425/GameShuffler/README.md

 - The controls are **Spacebar** and **.**
     - **Spacebar** starts the program, and how you mark instances as complete.
     - **.** is how you undo, if you accidentally mark one as complete, or the wrong one as complete.
 Note the [error](https://github.com/Artemis6425/GameShuffler/tree/master#known-issues).
-    - If you want to end the game early, either close the window or click the window and hit `Ctrl` and `C` at the same time.
+    - If you want to end the game early, just close the terminal window the program opens.
 - To set it up again after going, simply remove the `savestate#` files, and the savestate slot file the emulator was using.
 Copy/paste the backup you made into the folder again, and you're ready to go!

 ## Setup